Top 5 Ways to Fix No Such Interface Supported Error in Windows 11

-If you only get the ‘No such interface supported’ error while opening a specific app or program, you can utilize the app repair feature in Windows to fix it.
-This will allow Windows to scan and resolve any issues with the app without affecting its data.
-While there are several methods for repairing apps in Windows, the most straightforward one is through the Settings app.
+If you only get the “No such interface supported” error while opening a specific app or program, use the app repair feature in Windows to fix it.
+Here’s how:

 Step 2: In the Apps tab, click on Installed apps.